 Thank you for your interest in completing an internship, fieldwork or volunteer position at Paraquad’s Health and Wellness Center.
 First and foremost, we are a non-traditional setting in the category of community-based health and wellness.

 Our program is managed by an occupational therapist and consists of an occupational therapy assistant and physical therapy assistant as well as other part-time staff.
-We offer internship, fieldwork and volunteer positions to students of various disciplines, but typically host students from programs in occupational and physical therapy or assistant, exercise science, nutrition and chiropractic.
+We offer internship, fieldwork and volunteer positions to students of various disciplines, but typically host students from programs in occupational therapy, physical therapy or assistant, exercise science, recreational therapy, pre-occupational therapy and pre-physical therapy.

 The student will experience: